Vanuatuan cuisine: Traditional foods

-The traditional diet is also rich in marine-life animals.
+The traditional diet is also rich in marine animals.
 Many of the rural villages that live near the coastal areas (or lake and rivers) are well-known skilled fishermen, and incorporate all manner of shellfish, deep sea and reef fish into their daily household meals.
 Locals are celebrated as skillful fishermen if they are able to catch deep sea fish such as Tuna, Barracuda or Marlin, with traditional methods.
-Other types of marine life commonly eaten are Red Emperor, Parrotfish, Cod, Trevally, common periwinkle shellfish, lobster and sandcrabs.
+Other types of marine life commonly eaten are red emperor, parrotfish, cod, trevally, common periwinkle shellfish, lobster and sandcrabs.